Monte Carlo Simulation

 Calculation properties: Monte Carlo simulation

 Afterwards, the simulation editor will open.
 Select "Start" to begin the calculations.
 The calculation time required depends on the database and product system complexity, and the selected number of simulations.
-The results for each flow and impact category will be displayed while the simulation runs.
+The results for each flow and impact category will be displayed while the simulation runs, though only one will be displayed at the same time.

 Starting a Monte Carlo Simulation